khale/iit-csp544-f23-site/labs/sw-sec/rop.md

 **Due Date: Monday 09/18/23 before class**

+This time you should do the optional task (Task 5).
+You should change the value for `N` in the `Makefile` to 256.

 ## Lab Overview

 For this lab, you will learn a more advanced exploitation technique called **return-oriented programming (ROP)**.
 You can find the SEED lab description [here](https://seedsecuritylabs.org/Labs_20.04/Files/Return_to_Libc/Return_to_Libc.pdf).
 The
 lab setup files to be used within the VM can be found [here](https://seedsecuritylabs.org/Labs_20.04/Files/Return_to_Libc/Labsetup.zip).

 ## Handin